-Figs are in season in the Bay Area and what better way to celebrate their juicy sweetness than a gluten-free, raw fig tart.
-This creamy fig tart is the best way to enjoy dessert without any cooking!
+Figs are in season in the Bay Area, and what better way to celebrate their juicy sweetness than a gluten free fig tart?
+Juicy figs nestled in vanilla ricotta filling and a no-bake gluten free crust.

-This year was not a good year for figs in our back yard.
+This year was not a good year for figs in our backyard.
 Our tiny little fig tree had 8 figs growing this year.
-Unfortunately, we managed to get only one because of the evil squirrels living in our backyard. (*If you have any tips on how to keep squirrels from eating your fruit, please let me know!!)
+Unfortunately, we got only one because of the evil squirrels in our backyard.

 Has it been hot where you live?

-It is brutally hot again in the Bay Area and our air conditioning is struggling to keep up.
-I work from home and it is HOT in our house.
+It is brutally hot again in the Bay Area, and our air conditioning is struggling to keep up.
+I work from home, and it is HOT in our house.
 Hot to the point that I won't turn on the oven (or even the toaster oven.)
-Every meal must be either uncooked, or cooked outside on the grill so we don't heat up the inside of our house any more.
+Every meal must be either uncooked or cooked outside on the grill so we don't heat up the inside of our house anymore.

 Raw food recipes, pure and simple.
-This raw fig tart recipe makes the perfect dessert to make when it is just too hot to use your oven.
-The filling of this gluten-free tart is ricotta cheese, which makes it creamy and nutritious.
+This raw fig tart recipe makes the perfect dessert to make when it is just too hot to use in your oven.
+The filling of this gluten free tart is ricotta cheese, which makes it creamy and nutritious.

-This dessert is wheat free and Celiac safe 🙂
+This dessert is wheat-free and Celiac safe 🙂

 - Easy to use mini tart pans.
-The bottoms pop out so the tart is so easy to remove from the pan.
+The bottoms pop out, so the tart is so easy to remove from the pan.

 - Finely ground almond flour.